Q & A With Pure Massage Founder Beata Aleksandrowicz

 What advice do you have to improve sleep?

 Sleep is vital for life, health and happiness.
 In today’s digitally driven world, we rarely get enough.
-Hormones plays a vital role in our sleep patterns and massage is an excellent way to positively influence these whilst helping to soothe the soul and calm the nerves, ensuring you get a peaceful night’s rest.
+Hormones play a vital role in our sleep patterns and massage is an excellent way to positively influence these whilst helping to soothe the soul and calm the nerves, ensuring you get a peaceful night’s rest.

 Taking a warm bath and meditation, whilst reducing caffeine and avoiding all blue light can help to boost the sleep-inducing hormone melatonin.